AceCoooool/NLDF-pytorch/README.md

 1. dataset
 2. score with one channel, rather than two channels
-3. two version of IOU: area-IOU and boundary-IOU (area-IOU is better) (will add a combine version)
+3. Dice IOU: boundary version and area version

 ## Prerequisites